ploigos/argocd-tekton-reference/docs/README.md

 ### Overview

-This tutorial focus on providing an x-as-a-service model for software delivery.
+This tutorial focuses on providing an x-as-a-service model for software delivery.
 This is achieved by providing a REST endpoint for each application archetype.
 This endpoint is consumed as a webook via a GitRepo and triggered via a push to some branch.
 It does not matter if the output artifact is a runtime (Quarkus) or a simple shared library.

 The following are possible application archetypes:
 * Java Maven - A Java-based application that uses the Maven build, test, and package tool.